Type 2 diabetes is a disease in which your blood glucose (sugar) levels are too high.

 Risk Factors for Type 2 Diabetes

-If you have any of these risk factors, talk with your doctor about being tested for diabetes.Back to top
+If you have any of these risk factors, talk with your healthcare provider about getting tested for diabetes.Back to top

 Signs of Type 2 Diabetes